BORA Achieves Market Cap of $179.05 Million (BORA)

-BORA (CURRENCY:BORA) traded 1.6% lower against the U.S. dollar during the one day period ending at 11:00 AM E.T. on August 29th.
-During the last seven days, BORA has traded down 10.3% against the U.S. dollar.
-BORA has a total market capitalization of $179.05 million and $11.10 million worth of BORA was traded on exchanges in the last day.
-One BORA coin can now be purchased for about $0.21 or 0.00000430 BTC on exchanges.
+BORA (CURRENCY:BORA) traded 1.6% lower against the US dollar during the 1 day period ending at 0:00 AM ET on August 30th.
+Over the last seven days, BORA has traded down 10.3% against the US dollar.
+One BORA coin can now be purchased for $0.21 or 0.00000430 BTC on cryptocurrency exchanges.
+BORA has a market cap of $179.05 million and $11.10 million worth of BORA was traded on exchanges in the last day.

 - Binance USD (BUSD) traded down 0% against the dollar and now trades at $1.00 or 0.00002050 BTC.